E-Eweda/Netflix-Clone/README.md

 # Netflix Clone

-This project is a Netflix clone that allows users to log in, sign up, and reset their password with email verification.
-It incorporates features similar to Netflix, along with additional functionality for user authentication and security.
+Netflix clone that allow user to login and signip with ability to reset password with sending verification code via email to make this feature work replace the files in xamp/sendmail with that in acc folder